 Returning students have the option to live on campus in the University Heights Association College Suites, or to live off campus as a commuter.
 Each year, The Sage Colleges reserves a block of College Suite apartments specifically for Sage students.
 Applications will be available from the Office of Residence Life in the Albany Campus Residence Hall or from the Office of Student Life in the Kahl Campus Center.

 FALL 2017 IMPORTANT DATES

-Friday, August 25: All NEW residents move-in
+Friday, August 25: New first-year and transfer residents move-in

 Monday, August 28: Classes begin